dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 `ResourcesResponse` (exists for both API schemas: `ApiV2Simple` and `ApiV2WithValueObjects`).

-### Text Markup Options

-Text markup can be returned in one of two ways:

-- As XML embedded in the response, using an [XML to Standoff Mapping](xml-to-standoff-mapping.md).
-- As [standoff/RDF](../../02-dsp-ontologies/knora-base.md#text-with-standoff-markup), which is DSP-API's internal markup representation.

-Embedded XML is the default.

-#### Requesting Text Markup as XML
+### Requesting Text Markup as XML

-When requesting a text value with standoff mark up, there are three possibilities:
+When requesting a text value with standoff markup, there are three possibilities:

 1. The text value uses standard mapping.
 2. The text value uses a custom mapping which *does not* specify an XSL transformation.